tomiplaz/profile/readme.md

 # Personal Website

-WORK IN PROGRESS

-My NEW personal website where you WILL BE ABLE TO find some basic information about me, links to other profiles, personal projects, etc.
+My personal website where you can find some basic information about me, links to other profiles, pet projects, etc.

-The website WILL BE located at https://tomiplaz.xyz
+The website is located at https://tomiplaz.xyz

 Tomislav Plazonic, 2018